shuanand/app-service-msgraph-training-office-addin-main/README.md

-# Microsoft Graph Training Module - Build Office Add-ins with Microsoft Graph
+# Microsoft Graph Training Module - Build Office Add-ins with Microsoft Graph on Azure App Service

-This module will introduce you to working with Microsoft Graph to access data in Office 365 by building an Office add-in.
+This module will introduce you to working with Microsoft Graph to access data in Office 365 by building an Office add-in.This code sample is modified to run on Azure App Service.

 ## Lab - Build Office Add-ins with Microsoft Graph